 The Omaha Children’s Museum is one of the most visited museums in Nebraska and one of the best places for whole families to spend the day learning through play.
 With a focus on the arts and sciences, exhibits include a technology lab, maker-space, and much more.
 Need a few more reasons to visit this interactive museum?
 The Omaha Children’s Museum has received a national award from the Association of Science and Technology Museums and its science lab has been featured on the PBS Kids website.

-Designed by the Walt Disney team, the Great Platte River Road Archway Monument is a site to see when you’re crossing the state of Nebraska along Interstate 80 near Kearney.
+Designed by the Walt Disney team, The Archway Monument is a site to see when you’re crossing the state of Nebraska along Interstate 80 near Kearney.
 Spanning 310 feet over the highway and weighing nearly 1,500 tons, the Archway presents 170 years of America’s westward movement through its educational displays and stories of the early pioneers.
 Create an unforgettable memory at this amazing highway museum!

 Definitely one of the most unique museums you’ll find in Nebraska, the Museum of the Fur Trade in Chadron is dedicated to preserving the rich history of the North American fur trade.
 From the Arctic and the American Southwest, to early colonial days and the 20th century, the exhibits cover everything you could want to know about fur trading and those who traded these goods.